NunoSempere/nunosempere.github.io/rat/eamentalhealth/analysis/writeup.md

 In each of the first three cases, there are many different steps in the process of providing mental healthcare, until impact is reached.
 I do not think this is a case of the conjunctive fallacy, but more of a case of attrition.
 - Mental healthcare is offered to EAs.
 - Some, but not all the EAs who need it apply for it.
-- Some non EAs also apply.
+- Some non-EAs also apply.
 They are somehow filtered.
 - Some EAs who would have paid for healthcare out of their own pocket get it for free instead.
     - Note that people with mental conditions, the limiting factor may not be money, but spoons/energy/not procrastinating.
-- Mental healthcare works, and improves the patient's mental health somehow.
+- Mental healthcare works and improves the patient's mental health somehow.
 - In pathway 1, the process ends here.
 - In pathway 2, better mental health leads to a degree of higher work efficiency / more work hours -> More donations to effective charities, f.ex., GiveDirectly -> Impact pathway of GiveDirectly.
 - In pathway 3, better mental health -> higher likelihood of success -> pathway to impact of the effective project.
 The project presumably has to be at some point assessed.